Computational Sciences and Informatics

 - Our informatics team ensures that data generated both in-house and externally is securely accessible to clients, collaborators and the team at Sygnature to enable timely decision making in every step of the project.

-In a recent publication, Steve St-Gallay, Principal Scientist, and Colin Sambrook-Smith, Director of Computational Sciences and Informatics, describe how computer-aided drug design helps our clients to improve the quality of compounds synthesised thus reducing the timelines of drug discovery projects.
+In a publication, Colin Sambrook-Smith et al, Director of Computational Sciences and Informatics, describe how computer-aided drug design helps our clients to improve the quality of compounds synthesised thus reducing the timelines of drug discovery projects.
 The authors state “impact on medicinal chemistry is vital to demonstrating the value of computational chemistry” and they reveal how this is successfully and effectively achieved at Sygnature in an environment that promotes partnership between computational and medicinal chemists.

 At Sygnature, we use a synergistic combination of commercial, freely available and proprietary software to advance programs through the whole discovery phase.